Medical Conditions

 Anaemia

-Iron is an essential mineral that cannot be made by the body and therefore need it needs to be consumed in the diet.
-This can be challenging for some people, especially those who follow a plant-based diet.
-Rachel can help you improve your iron status through dietary modification which will naturally enhance your energy levels.
+Low iron status can result in anaemia, which can lead you to feeling constantly tired and fatigued.
+Iron is an essential mineral that cannot be made by the body and therefore, it needs to be consumed in the diet.
+This can be challenging for some people, especially those who follow a plant-based diet or those who have variations in genes responsible for iron metabolism.

 Bone Health